 My Matchup-Based Defense model allows us to hypothesize as to why Butler’s defense suffered last season: he was taxed too heavily.
 Carrying a defensive load of 14.5 points per game (fourth among all small forwards), Butler had to bear too much of the burden for a Sixers squad with no perimeter depth whatsoever for much of the season.
 Ben Simmons also appeared in the lower end of the high-load defenders at his position group in terms of per-possession effectiveness, indicating that he was carrying too heavy of a burden as well.
 When we take into consideration that these players were playing significant minutes with Tobias Harris and JJ Redick (as well as with a hodgepodge of replacement-level backups), it is easy to see how Philly relied so heavily on their best defenders.

-Before signing off, let me encourage you to leave your thoughts in the comments below, then click “Subscribe” so that you will get en email alert when the top defensive power forward rankings come out.
+Before signing off, let me encourage you to leave your thoughts in the comments below.
+Then, then click “Subscribe” so that you will get en email alert when the next post comes out.
 Catch you in the comments!